michaeluno/admin-page-framework/readme.txt

 )
 `

-For meta boxe and widget form fields (as they have a sligtly different styling than generic admin pages), ` array(
+For meta box and widget form fields (as they have a slightly different styling than generic admin pages), ` array(
     'field_id'          => 'submit_in_meta_box',
     'type'              => 'submit',
+    'save'              => false,
     'show_title_column' => false,
     'label_min_width'   => 0,
     'attributes'        => array(